Financial Matters Articles

 If you are healthy and expect to live a long and fulfilling retirement, you may want to consider waiting to claim your retirement benefits.

-Bells are ringing all over town as charities ramp up appeals for the holidays.
+Bells are ringing all over town as charities ramp up appeals for holiday donations.
 Use these simple strategies to give confidently and maximize your charitable efforts this season.

 Older investors who own Individual Retirement Accounts must start taking the money out when they turn 70½.
 The 50% tax penalty for failing to do so can be brutal.